 Search for scholarships that relate to your activities, interests, or family - like golf, catholic, architect, cancer, tall, aviation, asian, journalism, asthma, bagpipes, etc. Use a national scholarship database.
-The one on Naviance is as good or better than most.
-Other popular ones are scholarships.com and fastweb.com.
+Popular sites to use are scholarships.com and fastweb.com.
 Also note that scholarships.com has a free phone app.

 Always be aware of who is asking for your personal information and what they are doing with it.
 Never pay money to apply for a scholarship, and be wary of scholarship "guarantees."

 Don't forget that each university/college/technical school will usually offer scholarships - this is typically where you will find some of the high-dollar scholarships, especially at private institutions.
 Check their financial aid websites.
 Some scholarships are automatic if you meet the criteria when you are admitted, others require a separate application.
 Pay attention to deadlines.
 Also consider a simple web search with your college's name, city or region, or an affiliated Greek organization.

 Applying for scholarships is a little like applying for jobs.
 First get your skills & experience firmly set in mind.
 Second, find places that are a good match for you.
 And finally, begin filling out applications.